-"There's still significant distance between the two sides, but negotiations continue.
-There's still time left to reach an agreement, and we intend to continue negotiations.
+"There's still significant distance between the two sides, but negotiations continue," he said.
+"There is still time left to reach an agreement, and we intend to continue negotiations."

-SENATOR MITCH MCCONNEL: There's no single issue that remains an impossible sticking point.
-The sticking point appears to be a willingness, an interest, or frankly the courage to close the deal.
-I want everyone to know I'm willing to get this done, but I need a dance partner.
+"There is no single issue that remains an impossible sticking point.
+The sticking point appears to be a willingness, an interest, or frankly the courage to close the deal," he said.
+"I want everyone to know I'm willing to get this done, but I need a dance partner."

 A short time later, at a closed-door meeting, Republicans decided to take that politically radioactive Social Security demand off the table.
 Their chief objection to what Democrats wanted, said Tennessee Republican Bob Corker, was that the president's party sought only to raise more revenues and spend more money.

-"There's no deficit reduction in the offer that they're making — pretty phenomenal.
-And I don't think any American would want to support that kind of proposal.
+"There's no deficit reduction in the offer that they're making — pretty phenomenal," he said.
+"And I don't think any American would want to support that kind of proposal."

-"There's no deficit reduction when you give a higher estate-tax exemption and lower rate, and if you have a permanent fix on AMT, the alternative minimum tax, which costs $800 billion.
-So when you put those two on the table, you're up to almost a trillion dollars.
-And those are things they're insisting on.
+"There's no deficit reduction when you give a higher estate-tax exemption and lower rate, and if you have a permanent fix on AMT, the alternative minimum tax, which costs $800 billion," he said.
+"So when you put those two on the table, you're up to almost $1 trillion.
+And those are things they're insisting on."

-REID: And in a rare appearance on NBC's "Meet the Press," President Obama said Republicans' actions belied claims they wanted to deal with the deficit in a serious way.
+In a rare appearance on NBC's Meet the Press, President Obama said Republicans' actions belied claims they wanted to deal with the deficit in a serious way.

-PRESIDENT BARACK OBAMA: The way they're behaving is that their only priority is making sure that tax breaks for the wealthiest Americans are protected.
-That seems to be their only overriding, unifying theme.
-And at some point, I think what's going to be important is that they listen to the American people.
+"The way they're behaving is that their only priority is making sure that tax breaks for the wealthiest Americans are protected," he said.
+"That seems to be their only overriding, unifying theme.
+And at some point, I think what's going to be important is that they listen to the American people."

-SENATOR TOM HARKIN: If we get a good deal, fine.
-But I've always said no deal is better than a bad deal, because even if we go - and there is no real cliff.
-I've always said it's a slope, anyway.
-The world won't end.
+"If we get a good deal, fine," says Iowa Sen. Tom Harkin.
+"But I've always said no deal is better than a bad deal because even if we go — there is no real cliff, I've always said there's a slope anyway — the world won't end."

 The world won't end, but business-as-usual may be disrupted.
 If Senate leaders can't get a deal, members of both parties say they'll step up.

-SENATOR SUSAN COLLINS: We can't very well just throw up our hands and give up.
-But the consequences are too disastrous for our economy and for the public trust in government.
-People are furious that we don't have a solution yet.
+"We can't very well just throw up our hands and give up," says Republican Susan Collins of Maine.
+"The consequences are too disastrous for our economy and for the public trust in government.
+People are furious that we don't have a solution yet."

 All that's required, says Senate Finance Committee Chairman Max Baucus, is a little patience.

-SENATOR MAX BAUCUS: I think we'll get this solved.
-It may take a day or two, maybe three, but we'll get it solved.
+"I think we'll get this solved.
+It may take a day or two, maybe three, but we'll get it solved," he says.